stephanieleroux/4Maren/NOTES/2023-12-15_fromSIDFEXloc_to_SItrackforecast.md

 * Important note: The script `get_buoy_data-auto_SLX.sh` does the download of SIDFEX active buoys ID  and then reads the position closest to midnight.
 This part could be modified according to our needs. __TODO__: check how they do.

 * To make it work on a Mac, you need to use gdate instead of date.
 Install gdate from homebrew (once for all) like this : `>brew install coreutils`.
-Then make yourself an alias in your .bashrc file : `alias date=gdate`
+Then replace all the occurrences of the command `date` in the script by `gdate`.

 ## STEP 2.
 Create netcdf file to initiate the forecast with initial buoys positions
 (from previously created sidfexloc_YYYYMMDD.dat text file)